Preserving Party Memories and Scrapbook Ideas

 My Grandma Honey and Aunt Maude have since passed away, but my family knows the names of the people in those pictures and they will not end up on the walls at an antique store.

 Taking pictures and preserving the moments of your life is priceless.
-My hope is that by sharing my experience and recommending the products that I use, you will become a life long advocate yourself and provide your family and friends with precious memories for years to come.
+My hope is that by sharing my experience, you will become a life long advocate yourself and provide your family and friends with precious memories for years to come.

 Now that you have the photos, what are you going to do with them?
 If you are like most people, you'll view the pictures on your computer or from the envelope that they came in and that will be the end of it.
 They will be filed away never to be seen again.